AriFordsham/GHCWiki/split-base.md

 Johan says: The I/O manager currently has a copy of IntMap inside its implementation because base cannot use containers.
 Splitting base would let us get rid of this code duplication.

+#### Installable base

+Right now, if a package depends on a specific version of base, there's no way to compile it with GHC that provides a different version of base.

+After the split, hopefully, many subpackages of base will lose their «magic» status and become installable via cabal.

 #### Split base into as FEW packages as possible, consistent with meeting the other goals